In this video we break down all the Financial Aid Opportunities for International Students in the US.

 It’s important to talk to your admissions office about what financial aid you ‘re eligible for.
 You may be aware of additional completion forms and deadlines.

 Schools differ greatly in the international financial aid offered to students.
-If the school is well-funded, wants to diversify its student population, or has special interests in certain fields of study, it may be willing to offer a generous financial aid package to attract international students.
+If the school is well-funded, wants to diversify its student population, or has special interests in certain fields of graduate study, it may be willing to offer a generous financial aid package to attract international students.

 International students can get up to a full scholarship to participate on their school’s sport teams.
 If you’re a talented athlete, this could be your ticket to a US school.